marloes3105/tchic_figures/.ipynb_checkpoints/README-checkpoint.md

 - [ ] 5D-S5E: UMAPS - find a nicer way to plot this (5D - thinner line, S5E - different colours for consistency with other figs)
 - [ ] 5B: remove symbol legend - it is not used here
 - [ ] 5C: change dots for symbols
-- [ ] improve volcano plot aesthetics

 ## figure 6
-important:
-- [ ] try to use stdev as a cutoff for state changes, use the step after mESCs as starting point.
-- [ ] improve selection of differentially expressed genes (but how?)

 - [x] integrate decoupler for TF activity inference. > see if we can make different levels of TF activities and see which level changes
-- [x] Calculate a delta transcriptome vs chromatin, to determine which one changes first
+- [ ] Calculate a delta transcriptome vs chromatin, to determine which one changes first

 differential gene analysis - run DESEQ pseudobulks + scanpy default on the following comparisons:
 - [x] mESC vs pluripotent